MarkHedleyJones/pyLabInstruments/README.md

 =============

 A simple library for controlling USB and Serial based measurement instruments in Linux.
 It does not have a gui but provides a wrapper around instruments controlled via usb or serial interface.
-It does not rely on the VISA library.
+It does not rely on Agilent/NI VISA libraries.
 No docmunetation exists as yet.

 ## Supported instruments

 ###usb_instruments:
-* Agilent 3320A Arbitrary Waveform Generator
+* Agilent 3320A Arbitrary Waveform Generator (view [usage example](http://markjones112358.co.nz/projects/Python-Controlled-Function-Generator/))

 ###serial_instruments:
-* Tektronix TPS2024B Digital Storage Oscilloscope
+* Tektronix TPS2024B Digital Storage Oscilloscope (view [usage example](http://markjones112358.co.nz/projects/Python-Controlled-Oscilloscope/))

 ## Usage